-MBC Connect 2.0 is an interactive, web and mobile-friendly patient registry where you can share information about your MBC disease history, experiences, and quality of life – and now, get potential matches to clinical trials.
-Join today, or update your app to access the latest features.
+MBC Connect is a patient experience registry where you can share info about your diagnosis and treatment history to help advance research and get potential matches to clinical trials.

 What is MBC Connect?